7 Work Boundaries To Set For Better Work-Life Balance

 Prioritize what’s important

-Be respectful, firm, and consistent
+Be respectful and consistent

 Start small